 Everything is new – It is brand spanking new so, in theory, you shouldn’t have to worry about damaged items and anything that comes up should be covered by a warranty.
 You also have the option of purchasing an extended warranty.
 If anything is slightly damaged (a drawer that doesn’t close right, loose trim, etc.) can be fixed quickly before you make your purchase.

 Latest Technology – A new RV should have the latest upgrades and technological advances.
-Ours came with LED lighting and was solar ready (we buy the panels and plug in).
+Ours came with LED lighting and was solar ready (we buy the panels and plugin).
 I think we are all waiting on more USB plugs, electrical outlets in more useful places, etc.

-“Easy” Financing – While financing a RV is not as easy as financing a regular vehicle, it is much easier to finance a new one.
+“Easy” Financing – While financing an RV is not as easy as financing a regular vehicle, it is much easier to finance a new one.
 The down payment can be as low 10% and they will work with buyers to get you in the “right payment”.
-Just keep in mind that you can spread out payments greatly, which might seem great, but with depreciation and interests rates, you will be paying much more than the sticker price.
+Just keep in mind that you can spread out payments greatly, which might seem great, but with depreciation and interest rates, you will be paying much more than the sticker price.

 Expense – New RVs can get very pricey, some can cost as much as a small home and up.
 Remember, they also depreciate quickly (see Pros section in the Buying Used section).